a-paija/Bank-Customer-Churn-Analysis/README.md

 ---

+## 📌 Final Summary

-This analysis demonstrates a complete end-to-end approach to customer churn management, from data cleaning and visualization to predictive modeling and actionable business insights.
+This project demonstrates a complete end-to-end customer churn analysis workflow—from data cleaning and exploratory analysis to predictive modeling, segmentation, and strategic business recommendations.
+By combining technical modeling with business insights, this analysis supports Mavenland Bank’s goal of reducing churn by 25% and provides a clear roadmap for targeted retention efforts.

 Data Source: [Maven Analytics](https://mavenanalytics.io/data-playground/bank-customer-churn)